pl0erre/frontend-example/README.md

 ### Task 1: Preparation

 -   Try to install and run the code.
--   Read the code and try to unterstand the underlying concepts
+-   Read the code and try to understand the underlying concepts

 ### Task 2: Concepts